RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

 kubectl apply -f bundle.yaml
 ```

-If you are using openshift, run this instead:
+If you are using OpenShift, run this instead:

 ```sh
 kubectl apply -f openshift.bundle.yaml